corypham/AggiePulse/README.md

 # AggiePulse
 AggiePulse: Navigating UC Davis, One Pulse at a Time

 AggiePulse is an innovative platform designed to enhance the UC Davis community experience by providing real-time insights into campus life.
-From the bustling dining commons to the energetic gym, serene coffee shops, and spirited basketball games, AggiePulse aims to keep students, faculty, and visitors informed and ahead of the crowd.
+Born out of the day-to-day experiences of a UC Davis student actively engaged in campus life, AggiePulse is a testament to the belief that informed decisions can enhance the university experience.
+From squeezing in workouts at the gym, seeking quiet study spaces in the library, to finding the best coffee spots for a much-needed break, the idea for AggiePulse stemmed from a simple yet powerful need: to have real-time information about campus places at your fingertips.
+As someone who has navigated the ebbs and flows of campus life, I envisioned a platform that would not just inform but transform how students, faculty, and visitors interact with UC Davis, making every visit or routine more efficient and enjoyable.

 Features:
 - Real-Time Updates: AggiePulse offers live wait times and occupancy levels for key campus locations, ensuring you can make the most of your time at UC Davis.